Hostile Takeover

 N turned his attention upward — if the worker drones were faint light in his infrared sense, a sun now passed above: V, flying toward the back of the factory.

 Oh, biscuits.
-N wasn’t sure he wanted her to go in alone.
+He’d spotted big guns in the back, and he wasn’t sure he wanted her to go in alone.

 So he tossed a grenade at this last cluster of workers, and raced forward, climbing over crates and conveyor belts.
-N wondered what the worker drones had kept sectioned off from the rest of the factory.
-There had been enough drones in the front half to keep him fully occupied until now.
+N wondered why the worker drones had better defenses deeper in the factory, but it had been an idle thought; there had been enough drones in the front half to keep him fully occupied until now.

 V soared ahead of him.
 Clear of his smoke cloud, he could see her.